stratum/stratum/stratum/testing/cdlang/README.md

 with a template file.
 The template engine replaces special fields in the template file with data from the document object model.

-There can be multiple template files, like `scenarios.tmpl.cc` located in
+There can be multiple template files, like `scenarios.cc.tmpl` located in
 //platforms/networking/hercules/testing/gnmi_standalone.

 The document object model is implemented by the code in: `dom.go`.